- Las Positas College

 § 55200.
 Definition and Application.

-Distance education means instruction in which the instructor and student are separated by distance and interact through the assistance of communication technology.
+Distance education means instruction in which the instructor and student are separated by time and/or distance and interact through the assistance of technology.
 All distance education is subject to the general requirements of this chapter as well as the specific requirements of this article.
-In addition, instruction provided as distance education is subject to the requirements that may be imposed by the Americans with Disabilities Act (42 U.S.C. § 12100 et seq.) and section 508 of the Rehabilitation Act of 1973, as amended (29 U.S.C. § 794d).
+In addition, instruction provided as distance education is subject to the requirements of the Americans with Disabilities Act (42 U.S.C. § 12100 et seq.) and section 508 of the Rehabilitation Act of 1973, as amended (29 U.S.C. § 794d).

 § 55202.
 Course Quality Standards.